farcasterxyz/docs/docs/protocol/fnames.md

 - Names connected to public figures or entities may be reclaimed (e.g. @google)
 - Names that haven't been used for 60+ days may be reclaimed

-Decisions usually require human judgementand are made by the Farcaster core team.
+Decisions usually require human judgement and are made by the Farcaster core team.
 For instance, if a user registers @elon and Elon Musk wants the name, we made the decision based on whether the user:

 - Is active and creating quality content on Farcaster
 - Has a reasonable claim, like being called elon or owning the handle elsewhere